Rashtrapati Bhavan: History

 The British architect Edwin Lutyens, a major contributor to the city-planning process, was given the primary architectural responsibility.
-The completed Governor-General's palace turned out very similar to the original sketches which Lutyens sent Herbert Baker, from Shimla, on 14 June 1912.
+The completed Governor-General's palace turned out very similar to the original sketches which Lutyens sent to Herbert Baker, from Shimla, on 14 June 1912.
 Lutyens' design is grandly classical overall, with colours and details inspired by Indo-Saracenic architecture.
-Lutyens and Baker, who had been assigned to work on Viceroy's House and the Secretariats, began on friendly terms.
-Baker had been assigned to work on the two secretariat buildings which were in front of the Viceroy's House.
+Lutyens and Baker, who had been assigned to work on the Viceroy's House and the Secretariats, began on friendly terms.
+Baker had been assigned to work on the two Secretariat buildings that were in front of the Viceroy's House.
 The original plan was to have Viceroy's House on the top of Raisina Hill, with the secretariats lower down.
-It was later decided to build it 400 yards back and put both buildings on top of the plateau.
+It was later decided to build it 400 yards further back and put both buildings on top of the plateau.

 Lutyens campaigned for its fixing but was not able to get it to be changed.
 Lutyens wanted to make a long inclined grade to Viceroy's House with retaining walls on either side.
 While this would give a view of the house from further back, it would also cut through the square between the secretariat buildings.
 The committee with Lutyens and Baker established in January 1914 said the grade was to be no steeper than 1 in 25, though it eventually was changed to 1 in 22, a steeper gradient which made it more difficult to see the Viceroy's palace.
 While Lutyens knew about the gradient and the possibility that the Viceroy's palace would be obscured by the road, it is thought that Lutyens did not fully realise how little the front of the house would be visible.
 In 1916 the Imperial Delhi committee dismissed Lutyens's proposal to alter the gradient.
 Lutyens thought Baker was more concerned with making money and pleasing the government, rather than making a good architectural design.
 The land was owned by Basakha Singh and mostly Sir Sobha Singh.